-Instagram looks at different factors when evaluating your account to determine “if they’re in the public interest and meet our verification criteria.”
+Then, Instagram looks at different factors when evaluating your account to determine if it meets the verification criteria.

 Unique: Your account must be the unique presence of the person or business it represents.
 Only one account per person or business may be verified, with exceptions for language-specific accounts.

 Content on your profile must also be unique, meaning the images you post must be yours and created by you.

 Let’s take a look at some examples from popular meme accounts. 🙂